wpendl99/.github/profile/javascript/objectClasses/objectClasses.md

 ## Classes

 You can use classes to define objects.
-Using a class clarify the intent to create a reusable component rather than a one off object.
-Class declarations looks similar to declaring an object, but with an explicit constructor and assumed properties and function definitions.
-Our person object from above would look like the following when converted to a class.
+Using a class clarifies the intent to create a reusable component rather than a one off object.
+Class declarations looks similar to declaring an object, but classes have an explicit constructor and assumed function declarations.
+The person object from above would look like the following when converted to a class.

 ```js
 class Person {